 Here’s how the matching process works:

-- Your Matching Specialist will work closely with you as well as our USA teams in Boston and Denver to start finding you some great family matches.
+- Our team will work closely with you as well as Cultural Care USA in Boston and Denver to start finding you some great family matches.

 - Host families will then review your full online profile to learn more about you and your personality.

 - If a host family feels like you’d be a good fit for them, you will receive a request to connect.
 Please keep in mind that you can be in contact with up to 3 host families at a time.
 We provide you the most choice and support in order to find a match that works really well for you.

-- As you talk to host families, your Matching Specialist will be there to help guide you towards your perfect host family match.
+- As you talk to host families, we will be there to help guide you towards a great host family match.

-- Once you and your host family have agreed to finalize your match, we’ll start planning your travel to the USA!
+- Once you and your host family have agreed to finalise your match, we’ll start planning your travel to the USA!

 Remember, Cultural Care is here to help you navigate the matching process.
 Our job is to answer every question and address every concern – and of course, to help you find exactly the kind of host family you’re looking for!